remotivelabs/remotivelabs-topology-examples/android/README.md

 This demo is built of top of lighting and steering and show bidirectional communication with Android.

-- IHU connected over SOME/IP runnind Android with live location source
+- IHU connected over SOME/IP running Android with live location source

 Notice while the example is showing ECUs possible present in a real vehicle, the signals and implementations are simplified to make the example easy to understand.
 The goal is not intended to be fully realistic.